tobyesmith/singularity101/lab2.1.md

     figlet < testfile
 ```

-Type `:wq!` to exit the editor and save changes, at this point, the SIF image
+Type `:wq!` to exit the editor and save changes.
+At this point, the SIF image
-of this new container has a new file, and a new software taking AlmaLinux 9
+of this new container includes a new file and a new software, with AlmaLinux 9
-as the base operating system.
+serving as the base operating system.

 Give it a try, build it and then run it: